primedio/kustomize-spark-operator/README.md

 # kustomize-spark-operator

-A Kustomize module for the Spark Operator
+A Kustomize module for the Spark Operator.

+This repo is a bespoke configuration of the [Spark Operator](https://github.com/GoogleCloudPlatform/spark-on-k8s-operator) targets configured for high availability and scalability for GKE.

+It is meant to be used as a module in your [Kustomize](https://github.com/kubernetes-sigs/kustomize) configuration.

 ## Project Status